idk503cs/independent-research-project/README.md

    <br>   ii.
 Extract the zip.
    <br>   iii.
 Open the command prompt at the: "sonarqube-10.5.1.90531\bin\windows-x86-64" folder or navidate there on the command line.
    <br>   iv.
 This build of SonarQube runs on Java 17.
 Set SONAR_JAVA_PATH to the Java executable. e.g. set "SONAR_JAVA_PATH=C:\Users\idk503\.jdks\temurin-17.0.11\bin\java.exe"
    <br>   v.
-Execute the "StartSonar.bat" script from the command line.
+Execute the "StartSonar.bat" script from the command line. e.g. "sonarqube-10.5.1.90531\bin\windows-x86-64\StartSonar.bat"
    <br>   vi.
 SonarQube should be available on the browser using the following link: http://localhost:9000 but it may take several minutes to become available.

 4. Once SonarQube has finished starting